Disabling a User Interface Element During a Partial Page Postback

 During the partial page postback, click the first button again.
 This starts the second partial page postback.
 In the first stage of the second partial

 "Button 1" for the first time.
 Two seconds later, I clicked "Button 1" again.
-This triggered the third event log entry, initializeRequest, at
+This triggered the third event log entry, initializeRequest

 11:08:16.
 Because the first postback is still outstanding, it is automatically aborted.
-The fourth event log entry, endRequest, indicates the
+The fourth event log entry, endRequest

 page postback.